 Follow the guidelines below when it comes to accurate cook times.
 If you do purchase an raw ham you definitely need to be very careful when it comes to the internal temperature.

-It is always very important to know the proper ham internal temperature Cook time will depend on what cut you’re using.
+It is always very important to know the temp it should reach before eating.
+Cook time will depend on what cut you’re using.
 Previously smoked, or pre cooked hams also have a bit different timings.
 The last slight variation is whether you’re cooking a boneless ham or bone in ham.
 Typically 18 minutes per pound is accurate and works well for us.

 - Just make sure the internal temperature is 145 degrees in the middle.
 Take this after removing from the oven to get an accurate read.